EmmaKnijn/Seamless-Loading-Screen-Renewed/README.md

-# Seamless Loading Screen
+# Seamless Loading Screen: Renewed

-**Seamless Loading Screen** is a **fabric** mod that takes a screenshot of the game when you leave a world or server, and displays it when you rejoin it.
+**Seamless Loading Screen: Renewed** is a **fabric** mod that takes a screenshot of the game when you leave a world or server, and displays it when you rejoin it.

+This was created because the original mod wasn't kept up to date anymore

 **Important**: You have to quit using the pause menu.
 Closing via the window's x, will not take the screenshot